second-state/lity/docs/overflow-protection.rst

 Currently, three arithmetic operations are overflow-checked: ADD, SUB and MUL.
 And overflow checking only applies for 32-byte integers.

-Since signed and unsigned overflow must be checked in a different method, each of those integer operations(ADD, SUB and MUL) divides into a signed operation and an unsigned operation.
-We see original operation(e.g. ADD) as unsigned ones and a new operation(e.g. SADD) as signed one.

 Note that this approach only applies for Lity's version of compiler and EVM.